jthet/my-coe332-hws/homework06/README.md

 ### Data:
 The data for this homework set is a JSON file that contains information on genes found in the human genome, approved by the HGNC (HUGO Genome Nomenclature Committee).
 The HGNC sets standards for human gene nomenclature.

 This data set holds information on all the HGNC recocgnized genes.
+A full explanation of the data and each dictionary key can be found at the link below.

 The data can be viewed here: [HGNC Data](https://www.genenames.org/download/archive/).